 I-2-5-71.Field Office Employee as a Witness

-When an administrative law judge (ALJ) determines the testimony of a particular field office (FO) employee is necessary (e.g., to resolve conflicting statements in the file), he or she will request the employee's appearance in writing.
-The ALJ will send a memorandum to the Social Security Administration's Regional Commissioner (RC) of the appropriate region, who will forward the memorandum to the appropriate FO.
-See Program Operations Manual System GN 03103.160B.4.
+When an administrative law judge (ALJ) determines the testimony of a particular field office (FO) employee is necessary (e.g., to resolve conflicting statements in the file), he or she will prepare a written memorandum to the Social Security Administration's Regional Commissioner (RC) of the appropriate region, requesting the employee's appearance.
+See Program Operations Manual System (POMS) GN 03103.160B.4.

-Additionally, the ALJ will send a copy of the memorandum to the claimant and representative, if any, and place a copy in the file.
+send a copy of the memorandum to the claimant and representative, if any; and

-To facilitate the FO employee's testimony and minimize his or her time out of the office, the ALJ will, to the extent practical, permit the FO employee to testify via telephone or video teleconferencing.
+To facilitate the FO employee's testimony and minimize his or her time out of the office, the Office of Hearing Operations, through designated staff, will, to the extent practical, permit the FO employee to testify via telephone or video teleconferencing.